blockscout/docs/for-developers/information-and-settings/env-variables.md

 Can be set in format `1h` for 1 hour, `1m` for 1 minute, `1s` or `1` for 1 second, `1ms` for 1 millisecond

+_Note_: Before release 5.1.2, all environment variables of time format supported only integers in seconds (without dimensions) as values.

 ### Available ENV Variables

 {% hint style="info" %}